Chintpurni: Chintpurni temple as a Shakta pitha

 The Chinnamastika Devi is a divine embodiment of self-sacrifice and there by the Chintpurni shri is considered as a Shakta pitha.
 The story of Daksha yaga and Sati's self immolation is the story liked to the Shakta pithas.
 Shakta pithas are holy shrines of Shakti associated with a story that says about the falling of body parts of the corpse of Sati Devi, when Lord Shiva carried it and wandered in sorrow.
 There are 51 Shakta pithas associated with the 51 alphabets in Sanskrit.
 It is believed that Sati Devi's consciousness fell here.

-History

-Pandit Mai Das, a Mucla (Nai caste) from Patiala Riyasat, is generally believed to have established this shrine of Mata Chintpurni in Chhaproh village about 12 generations ago (1 generation = 25 years).
-Over time this place became known as Chintpurni after the eponymous deity.
-His descendants still live in Chintpurni and perform prayers and puja at the Chintpurni temple.
-These descendants are the official priests at the Temple.

 Hindu genealogy records

-Hindu genealogy registers at Chintpurni are the genealogy registers of pilgrims maintained here by panditas.
+Hindu genealogy registers at Chintpurni are the genealogy register of pilgrims maintained here by panditas.
 Hindu pilgrimage and marriage records were also used to be kept at this holy place.
 The Genealogical Society (GSU) of Utah, USA has microfilmed Hindu pilgrimage records for Haridwar and several other Hindu pilgrimage centres.
 Priests (pandits) located at each site would record the name, date, home-town and purpose of visit for each pilgrim.
 These records were grouped according to family and ancestral home.
 The holdings by GSU include Haridwar, Kurukshetra, Pehowa, Chintpurni, Jawalapur and Jawalamukhi.